 5. Your boss takes to the wrong people or promotes the wrong ones

 Your colleague who actually always does as little work as possible gets a prestigious project thrown into his lap.
 Your new colleague is a smooth talker but with little content, but still gets the promotion.
-If your boss has a favourable opinion of them, it certainly does not benefit your respect for him.
+If your boss has a favorable opinion of them, it certainly does not benefit your respect for him.

 6. Your boss does not back you up